-India officer threatened for saving Muslim
+India officer abused for saving Muslim

 But for some residents of Ramnagar district, where the incident took place, the turn of events has been disturbing.

 "When a boy and a girl go somewhere together by choice, then how can these right-wing groups call it a case of "love jihad" and attack them?"
-Ajit Sahni, a resident of Ramnagar, told BBC Punjabi.
+Kaisar Rana, a resident of Ramnagar, told BBC Punjabi.

-Note: Correction: The BBC initially reported that the police officer had received death threats.
-We no longer believe this was the case.